hchiam/cognateLanguage/README.md

 **Mnemonic**:  "You are *Anthony*".  *"Entuni"* sounds like "Anthony", but more like "[en-too-knee](https://drive.google.com/open?id=0B239lCkYOdXfbHpwZjZfamNoelk)".
 The mnemonic still helps because "Anthony" is a near homophone---it sounds similar enough to "entuni"---but also because you can connect this memory link to something you know very well already, in this case the first time you met someone named Anthony.

+**Example 2**:  "queue" = *"[paykatcirsafil](https://drive.google.com/open?id=0B239lCkYOdXfaWVnTFdfek1iaVE)"* (sounds like "*pie catchers of Phil*"), which corresponds to "paydwe", "fila", "katar", "saf", and "otcirit", in their respective languages, with the simplified [pronunciation](#4-how-do-i-pronounce-the-words) used by this project.

-**Example 2, with longer source words**: "east" = *"[purcarvasdon](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)"*, which compresses these 5 words and serves to aid recognition of words by their beginning sounds:
+**Example 3, with longer source words**:  "east" = *"[purcarvasdon](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)"*, which compresses these 5 words and serves to aid recognition of words by their beginning sounds:
  * "don" (Chinese - with simplified sounds),
  * "este" (Spanish),
  * "purva" (Hindi),